diocorrea/diocorrea.github.io/_posts/2022-11-30-outbox-pattern.md

 Ok, but the **product-database** and **price-change-topic** are different external systems from the **product-service**, they are separated by a *network* connection and we have one state that we need to propagate to them and in most of the cases we want to ensure that they agree to with each other, even if not immediately.

 ``Writing to both using database transaction`` is the first thought that might come to mind, but that can be misleading.
-There is not shared tranasaction boundary between database and kafka topic but rather there are two.
-Our product service would need to synchonise between these two systems and perform some form of two-phase commit to keep systems in sync.
+There is not shared transaction boundary between database and kafka topic but rather there are two.
+Our product service would need to synchronize between these two systems and perform some form of two-phase commit to keep systems in sync.
 Lets see scenarios that can happen:

 |  | database ✅ | database ❌ |
 | --- | --- | --- |
 |__kafka ✅__| happy path | send rollback event |
 |__kafka ❌__| rollback in DB | noop |

- In a  situation where the transaction is rolled back after the communication with Kafka is flushed, you would end up with a *ghost* event on the topic that would need to hadled by sending rollback event.
+ In a  situation where the transaction is rolled back after the communication with Kafka is flushed, you would end up with a *ghost* event on the topic that would need to be handled by sending rollback event.
 Depending on the publishers configuration it could also happen that the event would stay on the buffer to be send even after the transaction is committed, and in a case of an interruption on the system those events would be lost.

 The problem is in delivery guarantees of the data.
 There are couple options that can happen:

-* most once delivery - best effort but no guarantees for durability.
+* at most once delivery - best effort but no guarantees for durability.
 In edge cases some data may be lost.
-This is common pattern for storing logs
+This is common pattern for storing logs.
-* exactly once delivery - the data is not duplicated and producer gurantees full synchronisation between kafka and datatbase.
+* exactly once delivery - the data is not duplicated and producer guarantees full synchronization between kafka and database.
 This is very hard to achieve.
-* at least once delivery - the data may be duplicated but prodcer guraantees delivery at least once.
-Usually events are not duplicated but during edge case scenario it can happen (f.e. nettwork partition).
+* at least once delivery - the data may be duplicated but producer guarantees delivery at least once.
+Usually events are not duplicated but during edge case scenario it can happen (f.e. network partition).
 This is usual compromise to go, and consumers of data need to compensate.
-Usually consumers apply deduplication window based on their use-case
+Usually consumers apply deduplication window based on their use-case.

 How can we ensure that the state between the two storage systems is consistent?
 Meaning, when I have the price stored in the database I'll have it on the topic as well.